$176.00 $141.00 You Save 19% ($35.00)Buy Streaming Video

 Today, Daniela Astone plays a major role in training students at the Florence Academy.
 In 2013, she won the BP Portrait Award, and her self-portrait now hangs in the National Portrait Gallery in London.

-Last year, while filming Daniel Graves in Florence, we fell in love with Astone's incredible ability to create elegant still life paintings.
+While filming Daniel Graves in Florence, we fell in love with Astone's incredible ability to create elegant still life paintings.
 We immediately made special arrangements to film her technique as well.